abbasmoosajee07/EverybodyCodes/2024/README_2024.md

-# Everybody Codes 2024 - Coding Challenge Summaries
+# Everybody Codes 2024 - The Kingdom of Algorithmia

 This repository contains coding solutions for the 2024 Everybody Codes.
 Each day's challenge offers unique puzzles requiring efficient coding, algorithmic thinking, and optimization.